obewan/SMLP/README.md

 # Roadmap to first release

 - Add more activation functions that can be selected. `[in progress]`
+- Add a Prediction mode.
-- Improve code coverage to 80%
+- Improve code coverage to 80%.
 - Add interactive testing.
 - Add an auto-training feature (searching for the best parameters).
 - Add a GUI (but probably on a more advanced project).